ucb-sts/sts/DOCUMENTATION.md

 STS primarily uses [headerspace analysis](http://cseweb.ucsd.edu/~varghese/PAPERS/headerspace.pdf) ([hassel](https://bitbucket.org/peymank/hassel-public/)) to check network invariants.
-All hassel code can be found under sts/headerspace.
+All hassel code can be found under sts/hassel.

-We use two versions of hassel:
+We use two parts of hassel:
-  - The python version can be found under sts/headerspace/headerspace.
+  - The python version can be found under sts/hassel/hsa-python.
 This version is potentially much slower for large networks, but is much easier to modify.
-  - The optimized C version can be found under sts/headerspace/hassel-c.
+  - The optimized C version can be found under sts/hassel/hassel-c.
 This must be explicitly compiled with:

 ```
-$ (cd sts/headerspace/hassel-c; make)
+$ (cd sts/hassel/hassel-c; make)
 ```

-We convert our OpenFlow routing tables to headerspace transfer functions in sts/headerspace/config_parser/openflow_parser.py.
+We convert our OpenFlow routing tables to headerspace transfer functions in sts/hassel/config_parser/openflow_parser.py.

-We generate a topology transfer function in sts/headerspace/topology_loader/topology_loader.py
+We generate a topology transfer function in sts/hassel/topology_loader/topology_loader.py

 #### Defining New Invariants